DOsgoodCU/whatsthepointgameinteractive/docs/game_time.md

 - **Put your left thumb down if you stay with your current, low productivity package**

+Then, look at your thumb, remember what you chose, and fill out this form:

+<iframe src="https://ee.kobotoolbox.org/x/mjb1jqiX" width = 100% height="300"></iframe>

 We typically add real world prices, etc. to the game But that’s no fun in a workshop so we will point you to tools to do that later!